Reconstructing the metric in group field theory: Group field theory

 Naturally, the GFT energy-momentum tensor satisfies $\partial_A T^{AB}=0$.
-The fact that translations in the scalar field variables $\chi^A$ represent constant shifts in the fields that span the relational coordinate system as discussed in section \ref{sec:current} now suggests identifying the conserved GFT quantity $T^{AB}$, or rather its expectation value in a suitable semiclassical state, with the classically conserved current $j^{AB}$.
+The fact that translations in the scalar field variables $\chi^A$ represent constant shifts in the fields that span the relational coordinate system as discussed in section \ref{sec:current} now suggests identifying the conserved GFT quantity $T^{AB}$ with the classically conserved current $j^{AB}$.
 This leads to an effective spacetime metric $g^{AB}$ via (\ref{inversemetric}).
+Quantum-mechanically, the energy-momentum tensor will be represented as an operator and so our identification would amount to defining also the current $j^{AB}$ as an operator.
+Since the inverse metric $g^{AB}$ is a non-polynomial function of $j^{AB}$, its definition as an operator would be much less straightforward.
+However, rather than directly proposing an ``effective metric operator'', we are usually interested in very semiclassical GFT states to be interpreted as macroscopic effective geometries.
+In such a state, we can use the expectation values of $T^{AB}$ (assuming fluctuations are small) to define an effective classical metric $g^{AB}$.
+This is analogous to the treatment of relational volume observables in most previous work on GFT cosmology and only justified for states with suitable semiclassical properties (see, e.g., \cite{Gielen_2020}).

-In the following, we construct the operators corresponding to $T^{AB}$; we then show a concrete example of such an identification in section \ref{sec:cosmoEx}.
+In the following, we construct the operators corresponding to $T^{AB}$.
+We then show a concrete example of a reconstruction of an effective metric from the identification with the expectation values of the GFT energy-momentum tensor in section \ref{sec:cosmoEx}, where we also comment further on the required semiclassical properties of the state.